open-policy-agent/gatekeeper/website/versioned_docs/version-v3.7.x/mutation.md

 #### Extent of changes

-The extent of changes section describes the resource which will be mutated.
+The extent of changes section describes which resources will be mutated.
-It allows to filter the resources to be mutated by kind, label and namespace.
+It allows selecting resources to be mutated using the same match critia as constraints.

 An example of the extent of changes section.
 ```yaml